Biomedical Research, M.D./Ph.D.

 All candidates must successfully complete a biomedical research project and prepare, submit, and defend a dissertation.
 The dissertation must present the results of the candidate’s individual investigation and make a definite contribution to the current state of knowledge.
 While conducting research and writing a dissertation, the student must register for Research (BMR 882 Research) at the beginning of each semester or summer term for which progress is to be earned.
 No more than 15 hours of Research may be credited toward the degree.

 Candidates are to follow the general guidelines outlined in Publishing Your Dissertation: How to Prepare Your Manuscript for Publication and General Information About Dissertations.
 Copies of these documents are on file in the Office of Research and Graduate Education.
-Candidates must also follow the current Graduate College Guide for Preparation and Submission of Electronic Theses and Dissertations, which can be downloaded from the Graduate College website.
+Candidates must also follow the current Guide for Preparation and Submission of Electronic Theses and Dissertations, which can be downloaded from the Graduate Studies website.